vgilabert94/ObjectDetection-OMR/README.md

 # Object Detection of handwritten music documents using deep learning (RetinaNET)

 I used Anaconda with an enviorment named retina.
-So we enter on this enviorment: `activate retina` and and we place ourselves in the folder that we are going to work with `cd C:/tfg`.
+Enter on this enviorment: `activate retina` and place ourselves in the folder that we are going to work with `cd C:/tfg`.
 In this folfer im going to install RetinaNET.

 ## Installation RetinaNET